-Africa to Become New Online Casino eSports Center
+Africa to Become New Online eSports Casino Center

 The online casino eSports industry –- gaming events which are organized and broadcast to fans worldwide -- has been growing in popularity over the last few months. eSports are extremely popular in North America, Europe and the Pacific and esports competitions are starting to take hold in South America.
 The last continent to jump on the esports bandwagon is Africa but now South Africa is leading the region into a more participatory role in the esports world.